Virtuoso Program guests have included the music director of Marin Symphony, John Williams, The Alexander String Quartet

 Our Nationally Recognized

-An opportunity for high school students to study, live, and play with students who share the same passion for music that you do.
+An opportunity for upper school students to study, live, and play with students who share the same passion for music that you do.

-The Virtuoso Program is designed for high school students who are exploring their potential as string musicians and wish to dedicate themselves to a rigorous academic and musical curriculum.
+The Virtuoso Program is designed for upper school students who are exploring their potential as string musicians and wish to dedicate themselves to a rigorous academic and musical curriculum.
 San Domenico is the only upper school in the nation that offers an integrated and intensive music program, combined with college preparatory academics, that prepares students for music careers.
 Limited enrollment guarantees personal attention for every student.
 Since 1977, the supportive environment, experienced music faculty, and state-of-the-art conservatory facilities have created an ideal artistic community for serious music students.

 Each year the Virtuoso Program presents numerous public performances, providing students with opportunities to challenge themselves while sharing their music with a wide range of audiences.
 The San Domenico School Orchestra Da Camera was the Festival Grand Champion and First Place String Orchestra at the ASTA National Orchestra Festivals in 2010, 2008, and 2005.